limanwang/limanwang.github.io/index.md

 - IEEE Robotics and Automation Letters (RA-L), 2024
 - IEEE International Conference on Robotics and Automation (ICRA), 2024
 - IEEE International Conference on Multimedia & Expo (ICME), 2024
+- IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2025

 ---

 ## News and Updates
+- ✨ **April 2025: **Our work *Balancing Rigor and Utility: Mitigating Cognitive Biases in Large Language Models for Multiple-Choice Questions* has been accepted as a full paper publication at [CogSci 2025](https://cognitivesciencesociety.org/cogsci-2025/) and will be presented as a poster.
+See you in San Francisco!
+[Proceedings paper download](https://www.computer.org/csdl/proceedings-article/icmew/2024/10645429/1ZNT7zHkzew)🔗
 - **June 2024：**Pleased to receive the full scholarship for my PhD studies at the University of York.
 - **April 2024：**Our work *LLM-SAP: Large Language Models Situational Awareness Based Planning* has been accepted to [ICME 2024 Workshop-MML4SG](https://vista-h.github.io/MML4SG_2024/#/) .
 See you in Canada!
 [Proceedings paper download](https://www.computer.org/csdl/proceedings-article/icmew/2024/10645429/1ZNT7zHkzew)🔗
 - **March 2024：**Our work *FENet: Focusing Enhanced Network for Lane Detection* has been accepted to [ICME 2024](https://2024.ieeeicme.org/#/) as an Oral paper.
 See you in Canada!
 [Proceedings paper download](https://www.computer.org/csdl/proceedings-article/icme/2024/10687857/20F0GXZBkEU)🔗